-ACC 050 Introduction to Accounting (F, S, Su)
+ACC050 Introduction to Accounting (F, S, Su)

 This course is intended for the student who has no previous exposure to accounting or for the student who needs a refresher course in the basic principles of accounting such as the accounting equation, double entry, journalizing, the worksheet and basic financial statements.
-(Prerequisite: General college entrance requirement)

-ACC 100/FA1 Recording Financial Transactions (F, S)
+ACC100/FA1 Recording Financial Transactions (F. S)